-O4.11 Validation Report will present the results of the large scale trials and again provide recommendations for updating learning scenarios and the competence framework
+O4.11 Validation Report presents the results of the large scale trials and again provides recommendations for updating learning scenarios and the competence framework

-O4.12 Good Practice Guide will collect and present practices which have been created within the project.
-Also, it is intended to gather good practices from other experts in Europe in this area.
+O4.12 Good Practice Guide presenting practices which have been created within the project.
+Also, we gathered good practices from other experts in Europe in this area.